Addressing Training Bias via Automated Image Annotation: : AuTomated Image Annotation

-RF labeling faces three key limitations when compared to human labeling. {\em First}, RF labeling cannot label existing camera datasets (that do not contain localization data). {\em Second}, RF labeling introduces extra cost of deploying RF localization systems that synchronize with cameras.
-One can potentially mitigate this by leveraging smart city devices being deployed in major cities or (re)using camera's on-board RF radios. {\em Third}, RF labeling cannot recognize and label targets that do not have wireless devices, and errors in localization results will translate into erroreous data labels.
-We further discuss the third limitation in \S\ref{sec:challenge}.
+\item \name\ cannot recognize and label targets that do not have wireless devices, and errors in localization results will translate into erroreous data labels.
+We further discuss and address this limitation in the following sections. \end{packed_itemize}